kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 EvictionRequest status periodically at intervals of less than 20 minutes.
 Therefore, updating the status every 3 minutes may be sufficient to allow for potential disruption of the interceptor.
 The status updates should look as follows:
-- Verify that it supports the `.spec.type`.
-Please note that the only supported eviction request type is `Soft` for now.
 - Verify that the `.spec.target` is the desired target (e.g., there is a correct pod in the `.spec.target.podRef`)
 - Check that the previously set `name` in the pod's `.spec.evictionInterceptors` is still included